/

 Effects on healthy soil

 Garlic Mustard disrupts plant-mycorrhizae symbioses.
-Many spercies rely on those fungal relationships to survive.
+Many species rely on those fungal relationships to survive.

 ———